nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/swate/swate-quickstart-videos.md

 ## Add and fill input and output columns to an annotation table

-In this video we will learn how to add content to our table using SWATE:
+In this video we will learn how to add content to our table using Swate:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/x03FW1wpXtc?si=hoY5dwMFLRY1mL3s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>